Your baby learns about the world through the sights, sounds, tastes, smells, and

 How Well Can My Baby See?

-been maturing for many months, and he or she is able to see quite well near and far
+has been maturing for many months.
+Now, your little one can see quite well near and

-and even focus on quickly moving objects.
-Your baby's motor skills are now working
+far and even focus on quickly moving objects.
+Your baby's motor skills are now

 coordination), and it's likely that he or she can spot a toy across the room,

 focus on it, move to it, pick it up, and explore it in lots of ways.

 Familiar and loving faces are still your baby's favorite things to look at, but